redcurry/git_tutorial/tutorial.md

     git commit -am "Add initial file to project"

-It tells you there that you've changed one file, in our case we've addeded it, and added 10 lines of text.
+It tells you there that you've changed one file, in our case we've addeded it to the repository, and added 10 lines of text.
 We can view a history (or log) of our commits with:

     git log